mj19981995/modelmapper/user-manual/property-mapping.md

 {:.prettyprint .lang-java}
 	map(21).setAgeString(null);

-**Note**: When providing a value on the left-hand side of a `map()` statement, any value provided on the right-hand side in a setter is considered a dummy value and is not used.
+**Note**: When a value is provided on the left-hand side of a `map()` statement, any value provided on the right-hand side in a setter is considered a dummy value and is not used.

 ### Using a PropertyMap